danodonovan/django-condor/README.md

 Usage
 -----

+*Apple OSX Lion* -- Apple encrypts your private keys for security.
+Rather than have you enter you password these insecurely, django-condor will fail.

 You will likely need to set some environment variables in order to communicate with the condor instance on your submit node.
 Setting non-django environment variables from django isn't very pleasant so django-condor provides a mechanism for you to do this - see